-This virtual two-week series is recommended for expectant parents in the second trimester, but can be taken any time before birth.
+This two-week series is recommended for expectant parents in the second trimester, but can be taken any time before birth.
 Parents will learn how to care for a newborn and navigate early parenting.
-Discussion, demonstration, and class participation are used to teach basic information about baby’s bath, cord care, diapering, safety, and feeding.
+Discussion, demonstration, and class participation are used to teach basic information about baby's bath, cord care, diapering, safety, and feeding.
 Other topics include the importance of skin-to-skin and rooming-in, normal newborn behaviors, symptoms of illness, and how to stimulate learning.
 CPR will not be covered in this class.

 This free class is taught by an International Board-Certified Lactation Consultant (IBCLC), focuses on the joys and common concerns of breastfeeding.
 Discussion includes the benefits of breastfeeding for mothers and babies, the importance of skin-to-skin and rooming-in, identifying baby’s feeding cues, maintaining a milk supply and other practical information.
 Additional topics include combining breastfeeding and working, expression and storage of breast milk, and use of breast pumps.
 Expectant partners are encouraged to attend.